serhiidotsyk/TODO_HTTP_API/README.md

  * System.Linq.Dynamic.Core -> for for dynamic use of OrderBy(to provide sorting)

- * Swashbuckle.AspNetCore.Swagger--------------
+ * Swashbuckle.AspNetCore.Swagger-------------- for documanting API
-   Swashbuckle.AspNetCore.SwaggerGen----------- for documanting API Swashbuckle.AspNetCore.SwaggerUI------------
+ * Swashbuckle.AspNetCore.SwaggerGen----------- for documanting API
+ * Swashbuckle.AspNetCore.SwaggerUI------------ for documanting API

  * Microsoft.EntityFrameworkCore -> for database data access